 In recent years, more people have sought out alternatives to this standard divorce process.
 With the shattered relationships that commonly result from this method, moving forward and co-parenting is made harder than it needs to be.
-Collaborative divorce helps couples avoid court and maintain better relationships post-divorce.
+A collaborative divorce attorney can help couples avoid court and maintain better relationships post-divorce.

 Simply put, collaborative divorce is a process in which both spouses work together in a collaborative way to achieve a mutually agreeable end to their marriage.
 This form of divorce was allowed in Texas in 2001 and became uniform with the enactment of the Uniform Collaborative Law Act.

 In a collaborative divorce, each spouse retains separate legal representation.
 Both sides enter into an agreement indicating their willingness to keep their divorce out of court and seek the most positive settlement possible.
 Each lawyer is required to first review the case to determine the viability of collaborative divorce for the couple.
 There may be some situations in which it is not ideal such as when violence, alcohol abuse, addiction or mental health issues are involved.
 Connolly & Shireman offer in-depth experience in dealing with such issues and can help you make a determination about collaborative divorce if your marriage is affected by them.